 Fortunately, I did get a quick snapshot of the mini cheesecakes at home—after I had pulled them out of the oven and added the topping.

-In the days since, my body has started to tell me, repeatedly, “No more cheese, please.”
+In the days since, my body has started to tell me all too often, “No more cheese, please.”
 Sigh.
 (More on that subject another time.)

 But if I make this cheesecake for someone else and do actually get some more blog-worthy photos, I’ll come back and update this post.